Do you need to urgently find an English-speaking dentist in Barcelona?

 A dental emergency is any dental problem that needs immediate treatment in order to stop bleeding, alleviate severe pain, or save a tooth.

-As a result, dental emergencies only relate to the following oral problems:
+As a result, dental emergencies only consist of the following oral problems:

 - Acute infections